rohitmanohar2108/QuickRent/README.md

 ## Instructions to Set Up and Run the Project

-To run this project locally, follow the steps below:
+Follow these steps to set up and run the QuickRent platform locally:

+## Instructions to Set Up and Run the Project

+Follow the instructions below to set up and run the project locally:

 ### 1. Clone the Repository

-First, clone the project repository to your local machine:
+Clone the repository to your local machine:

 ```bash
 git clone https://github.com/your-username/quickrent.git